 - 1 cup grape tomatoes, sliced in half

-- What else do you have in the refrigerator that would work?
-Last night I had a broccoli stem after using the florets for salad.
-I chopped that up and added it to the pan.
+- What else do you have in the refrigerator?
+Last night, I had a broccoli stem after using the florets for a salad.
+I chopped it up and added it to the pan.
 Roasted eggplant also works well in this dish as does kohlrabi, carrot, red (yellow, orange) bell pepper and poblano pepper.

 - My pesto has garlic in it so I don’t feel the need to add any more to the pan, but if you’re garlic crazy, you might feel differently.

 - Do you want a little heat?
 Add some red pepper flakes.